Crossmint/crossmint-sdk/.changeset/serious-gifts-behave.md

 ---
-"@crossmint/client-sdk-window": major
+"@crossmint/client-sdk-window": patch
 ---

-Releasing Windows SDK to be used in cross origin communication
+Releasing Window SDK to be used in cross origin communication